ngds/documents/SoftwareRoadmap.md

 3. Provide user friendly search interface with Map-oriented search, and a text-and-facet oriented search.

 ### Data Access
-1. Users want to be able to download data in convienient formats (csv, .shp, gml, GeoJSON)
+1. Users want to be able to download data in convenient formats (csv, .shp, gml, GeoJSON)
 2. Download should work across multiple services if they are interoperable
 3. Enable viewing XML metadata record for each resource